-- No expressive activity may create a clear and present danger of the commission of unlawful acts, or include "fighting words," which are those words that by their very utterance tend to incite an immediate breach of the peace. - No person may block or otherwise interfere with the free flow of pedestrian, vehicular, or bicycle traffic.
-The right of way on streets and sidewalks must be maintained. - Individuals who seek to distribute literature or solicit communication with pedestrians on campus may not approach within three feet of a person unless or until that person has indicated a willingness to engage with the speaker or distributor of literature.
-No individual who seeks to distribute literature or solicit communication with a pedestrian may follow a person who walks away from said individual or refuse to leave a person alone after being requested to do so. - No person shall make statements, gestures, or otherwise engage in conduct that constitutes intimidation or intends a true threat aimed at another individual. - No individual may block or otherwise interfere with reasonable ingress or egress into and out of campus buildings or interfere with any use of property belonging to the university or to other persons. - The safety and well-being of the campus must be protected at all times.
-No person shall engage in physically assaultive conduct towards any other person or damage or destroy any article of personal property belonging to the university or another person. - All persons shall comply with the directions of university officials lawfully acting in the performance of their duties.
-University officials shall not invoke this provision to stifle expression because of its content. - Amplified sound equipment is prohibited unless approved 24 hours in advance by university officials.
+- No speech or demonstration may create a clear and present danger of the commission of unlawful acts, or include "fighting words," which are those words that by their very utterance tend to incite an immediate breach of the peace. - No person may block or otherwise interfere with the free flow of pedestrian, vehicular, or bicycle traffic.
+The right of way on streets and sidewalks must be maintained.

+- No person may block or otherwise interfere with reasonable ingress or egress into and out of campus buildings, or interfere with any use of property belonging to the university or to other persons. - The safety and well-being of the campus must be protected at all times.
+No person shall engage in physically assaultive conduct towards any other person or damage or destroy any article of personal property belonging to another person. - All persons shall comply with the directions of university officials lawfully acting in the performance of their duties.
+University officials shall not invoke this provision to stifle expression because of its content. - Amplified sound equipment is prohibited unless approved in advance by university officials.
 Under no circumstances will noise be allowed to exceed 55 decibels at a distance of 50 feet from the source of the amplification.